-Apart from the Verbal and Quantitative skills, the GRE also tests your ability to critically think about and analyze a given topic.
-They do not test content knowledge–for example, how much you know about the issue at hand.
+Apart from the Verbal and Quantitative skills, the GRE tests your ability to think critically about and analyze a given topic.
+They do not test content knowledge–for example, how much you know about the issue.
 The topics are such that they are of general interest or issue to the public, such as education, healthcare, a philosophical view, etc.

 - Analyze an Issue

 For each of the two tasks, you will be given 30 minutes.
 The GRE scorers consider the short time limit and assess your essay as a first draft.
-Nevertheless, you have to make sure that there are no persistent errors related to grammar, punctuation, or spelling.
-Occasional typos are okay and will not result in negative marking.
-However, always budget your time such that you have at least five minutes to go over any surface-level errors and typos.
+Nevertheless, you have to ensure there are no persistent grammar, punctuation, or spelling errors.
+Occasional typos are okay and will not result in negative markings.
+However, always budget your time so you have at least five minutes to review any surface-level errors and typos.

 Always spend the first 5-7 minutes planning your essay.
 Believe me, it will save you time later on.
 Moreover, it will make your essay more structurally sound and cohesive.
-Develop a rough structure of the essay on the spare sheets given to you during the exam.
+Develop a rough essay structure on the spare sheets you gave during the exam.
 Also, remember you can always ask for more whenever you need it.

 You will be given a ballpark word limit for each of your essays.
 Still, remember while practicing writing that ideal GRE essays (scored the highest by ETS) fall between a range of 600-750.
 So practice keeping a minimum of 600 as your word limit.
 And never exceed 1000.

-Each of these writing tasks is scored within a range of 0-6, 6 being the highest score.
-More details on exactly what they put under each score are available on the ETS website: https://www.ets.org/gre/revised_general/prepare/analytical_writing/issue/scoring_guide
+Each writing task is scored within a range of 0-6, 6 being the highest score.
+More details on what they put under each score are available on the ETS website.

 Analyze an Issue:

 Analyze an Issue is the second 30-minute task in the Analytical Writing section.
-In this task, you will be presented with an issue and asked about your viewpoints on the issue.
-This task generally tests how well you are able to critically think about a particular issue, and from how many perspectives.
+In this task, you will be presented with an issue and asked about your viewpoints.
+This task generally tests how well you can critically think about a particular issue and from how many perspectives.

-The issues the task presents are of general interest to the public and can be thought about and applied to various situations and subjects.
-For example, your views on how technology is helping solve problems thereby reducing human effort.
+The issues the task presents are of general interest to the public.
+For example, your views on how technology is helping solve problems, thereby reducing human effort.

-Now, remember that the ETS scorers do not have a “correct” answer in mind.
+Remember that the ETS scorers do not have a “correct” answer in mind.
 This means that there is no YES or NO answer to the above prompt that will get you higher scores.
 In fact, the GRE scorers believe that there is no correct answer to these issues.
-They want to assess if you are also able to grasp the complexity of the topic and articulate it in your writing.
+They want to assess if you can also grasp the complexity of the topic and articulate it in your writing.

 Here are some of the tips and strategies to ace the Analyze an Issue task:

-- Consider the issue presented to you to be complex–therefore, no simple answer such as YES or NO can suffice.
+- Consider the issue presented to you complex–therefore, no simple answer such as YES or NO can suffice.
 Thus, plan your answer to showcase that complexity.

 - Do not begin writing immediately after reading the prompt.
 Brainstorm the arguments related to the issue and then begin writing.

-- For an issue essay, consider all the agreements and disagreements, or advantages or disadvantages (depending upon the instructions) to arrive at your stance or viewpoint.
+- Consider all the agreements and disagreements or advantages or disadvantages (depending upon the instructions) to arrive at your stance or viewpoint for an issue essay.